Kyffin Williams: Personal life

 In 1968 he won a Winston Churchill Fellowship to study and paint in Y Wladfa, the Welsh settlement in Patagonia, South America.
 This added a significant body of work to his oeuvre (nearly 50 Patagonia paintings) and the light in Patagonia radically changed his palette.

 On retiring from Highgate school Williams returned to Anglesey and spent the next 30 years painting, and promoting Welsh schools of Art and Welsh art in general.

 Never having married, Williams died, without heirs, on 1 September 2006, aged 88, at St Tysilio Nursing Home on Anglesey.
 He had been at the home on the outskirts of Llanfairpwll for just over a week after spending two weeks as a patient at Ysbyty Gwynedd, Bangor.
-He had been suffering from prostate cancer and from lung cancer, believed to be a result of working with lead-based paints.
+He had been suffering from prostate and from lung cancer, believed to be a result of working with lead-based paints.
 Williams was buried at St Mary's Church, Llanfair-yng-Nghornwy.
 Paying tribute to Williams after his death, bass-baritone singer and Williams collector Bryn Terfel said, "I'm deeply saddened by the passing of Wales's foremost ambassador in the visual arts.
 Long may his memory live on in the legacy of his numerous, wonderful paintings."

 In 1949 Williams had his first one-man-show at a private gallery in London.
 His first Patagonia exhibition took place in 1971.
 Later in 2006, the Welsh singer and Manic Street Preachers frontman James Dean Bradfield included a track called "Which Way to Kyffin", dedicated to Williams, on his album The Great Western.